TheodoreEhrenborg/tiny_stories_sae/docs/src/making_it_sparse.md

 # Making it sparse

-An autoencoder on its own is not so useful for interpreting what the LLM is thinking about.
+An autoencoder on its own is not so useful for interpreting the LLM.
 Just as the LLM learned incomprehensible ways of encoding text into 768 neural activations, the autoencoder will learn incomprehensible ways of encoding those neural activations into its \\(F\\) features.